 State planning is implemented through state planning instruments that articulate the State Government's position on planning and development related issues.

 Under the Sustainable Planning Act 2009, there are four types of state planning instruments:

-- Regional plans - region specific intended to balance and integrate related government policy for each region
+- Regional plans - region specific plans intended to balance and integrate state government policy for each region

 - Queensland Planning Provisions - used to facilitate consistency in planning schemes across the state.